tingyisu/MutDeleteriousness/README.md

 # Measuring the deleteriousness of missense and nonsense mutations using the structurally resolved human protein interactome

-Scripts for building structually resolved human structural interactomes from human binary protein–protein interactions (PPIs), mapping missense and nonsense mutations onto the structural interactomes, and predicting the 'edgotypes' (edge-specific or PPI-specific perturbations) of missense mutations.
+Scripts for building human structural interactomes from human binary protein–protein interactions (PPIs), mapping missense and nonsense mutations onto the structural interactomes, and predicting the 'edgotypes' (edge-specific or PPI-specific perturbations) of missense mutations.
 Such analyses allow for a comprehensive comparison of the functional implications and deleteriousness of missense and nonsense mutations.

+## Citation

+Su, T.-Y., & Xia, Y. (2025).
+[A quantitative comparison of the deleteriousness of missense and nonsense mutations using the structurally resolved human protein interactome](https://doi.org/10.1002/pro.70155). *Protein Science, 34*(6), e70155.

 ## Installation/Usage